mvhirsch/api-docs/03-tables/00-tables-list.md

 # Table list

-Get the list of table viewable by current user
+Get the list of tables viewable by current user

 ### HTTP Request